 Fellow Since 2006

-This profile was prepared when Ron Chisom was elected to the Ashoka Fellowship in 2006.
+This description of Ron Chisom's work was prepared when Ron Chisom was elected to the Ashoka Fellowship in 2006.

 Ron Chisom is empowering American citizens to fight racism.
 He defines racism as the combination of racial prejudice and power and is teaching individuals and organizations how to undo racism in themselves and their institutions.